turingschool-examples/rack_server/README.md

 end
 ```

 Restart your server with `rackup`, visit `localhost:9292` and you should now see a page with a blue background!
-In order to see the same on your `about` page you'l need to add the same link tag that we added to `index`.
+In order to see the same on your `about` page you'll need to add the same link tag to `about.html` as we added to `index.html`.

-## Deploying
+### 4. Deploying

 We're going to use Heroku to deploy our application.
-In order to do that, you're going to need to sign up for a Heroku account [here](https://signup.heroku.com/), and download the Command Line Interface by following the instructions [here](https://devcenter.heroku.com/articles/heroku-cli) under MacOS, and Getting Started.

-Be sure that you're in your site directory and run `$ heroku create`
+In order to do that, you're going to need to sign up for a Heroku account [here](https://signup.heroku.com/), download the Command Line Interface by following the MacOS instructions [here](https://devcenter.heroku.com/articles/heroku-cli#macos), and following the [Getting Started](https://devcenter.heroku.com/articles/heroku-cli#getting-started) instructions.
+Be sure that you're in your site directory when you run `heroku create`

-If you copy and paste the URI that commands returns (the `heroku.com` link, not the `.git` link), you should see a screen welcoming you to your new Heroku app.
+If you copy and paste the URI that is returned (the `heroku.com` link, not the `.git` link), you should see a screen welcoming you to your new Heroku app.

 Great!

-That's not my application.
+But that's not your application.

 That's o.k.
-One of the things that `$ heroku create` did in the background was add a second git remote (you can see this by running `$ git remote -v`).
-Now you can push to that remote using `$ git push heroku master`.
+One of the things that `heroku create` did in the background was add a second git remote (you can see this by running `git remote -v`).
+Now you can push to that remote using `git push heroku master` (make sure you've added & committed your recent changes).
 When you run this command it will output a lot of information showing that your site is being uploaded and Heroku is starting it up.

 Visit the site again, and you should see your website in all its blue glory!